As it is a major growth market, more and more businesses need to get familiar with India’s regulations.

 It is essential that valuations given for customs purposes are real and genuine.

-Article VII of the General Agreement on Tariffs and Trade (GATT) from1994 lays down the main principles of customs valuation.
+Article VII of the General Agreement on Tariffs and Trade (GATT) from 1994 lays down the main principles of customs valuation.
 Be aware that the customs value should not be arbitrary, fictitious or based on the value of indigenous goods.
 It should be real and based on the actual value of goods under import, or of similar goods.
 It should also derive from a sale or offer of sale in the ordinary course of business under fully competitive conditions.
-If the actual value is not ascertainable, the customs value should be based on the nearest ascertainable equivalent of such value.
+If the actual value cannot be determined, the customs value should be based on the nearest ascertainable equivalent of such value.
 The agreement on customs valuation contains provisions to implement these principles.
 If Customs suspects that the declaration of value is not correct, there can be delays in obtaining customs clearance, not to mention heavy penalties for misdeclaration.

 The basis of customs value should be the transaction value.
 However, Indian regulations provide six methods of valuation: